 But K&P said in its letter to Finkel that the amount she allegedly owed “may vary due to interest or other charges added to your account after the date of this letter”.

 Discover Bank did not send any billing statements to Finkel after it charged off her account, she alleges - which is required under federal regulations when adding interest or fees to a credit card account.

 Finkel filed suit against K&P under the Fair Debt Collection Practices Act, alleging that the firm was using deceptive methods in its collection efforts, and the parties managed to broker a settlement.

 On August 26, U.S. Magistrate Judge Lois Bloom of the Eastern District of New York signed off on that accord.

 Under the terms of the agreement, Finkel will receive $1,500, while $23,500 will be used to establish a class settlement fund.
 The 167 claimants who joined the case will receive settlement checks of approximately $140 each.

-K&P will also pay $15,000 to the plaintiffs’ lawyers but admitted no wrongdoing in the case.
+K&P will also pay $15,000 to the plaintiffs’ lawyers; however, they haven't admitted any wrongdoing.

-“The settlement agreement approved by Judge Bloom shows that when a big-time debt collection firm like Kirschenbaum & Phillips -- which files more than 300 lawsuits against New York consumers each year -- allegedly attempts use deceptive practices to shake down consumers for interest and fees on credit card debt that they otherwise would not owe, it may find itself making payments of its own,”
+Statement from counsel: “The settlement agreement approved by Judge Bloom shows that when a big-time debt collection firm like Kirschenbaum & Phillips - which files more than 300 lawsuits against New York consumers each year - allegedly attempts use deceptive practices to shake down consumers for interest and fees on credit card debt that they otherwise would not owe, it may find itself making payments of its own.”